tssoft/wp-social-likes/readme.txt

 Then, to insert Social Likes button on any position in a post, paste the following code there: [wp-social-likes]

+= 4.
+Is it possible to show Social Likes buttons for post excerpts, not only for full posts? =

+Yes.
+You should just enable this hidden feature on the WordPress advanced options page.

+1. Go to options list of your WordPress site: /wp-admin/options.php
+2. Find 'sociallikes_excerpts' option
+3. Change its value to 'enabled'
+4. Don't forget to apply changes with 'Save Changes' button

 == Screenshots ==